asyaharoyan/brainon-django/README.md

 ## 404 page

-The website has a custom 404 page which has been designed to lead the user back to home page.
+The website has a custom 404 page which has been designed to lead the user back to the home page.

 ![404 page](static/media/404-page.png)